Paul Schrader

 Unfortunately, Paul Schrader’s next writer-director project, co-financed in the U.K. and Canada, Forever Mine (1999), with Joseph Fiennes, Ray Liotta, and Gretchen Mol, failed to receive a theatrical release, but 1999 was also the year of Schrader’s fourth, striking collaboration with director Scorsese, the dark drama Bringing Out the Dead, starring Nicolas Cage, Patricia Arquette, John Goodman, and Ving Rhames.

-and photographed by the legendary Vittorio Storaro, is one of the most critically lambasted of Schrader’s directorial efforts (see “Some Facts” entry below for more background).
+Paul Schrader returned to the true-crime genre with a strange and disturbing account of the Bob Crane murder case, Auto Focus (2002), starring Dafoe, Greg Kinnear, and Rita Wilson.
+Certainly one of the oddest entries in Schrader’s filmography, the awkwardly titled Dominion: Prequel to The Exorcist (2005), with Stellan Skarsgård and photographed by the legendary Vittorio Storaro, is one of the most critically lambasted of Schrader’s directorial efforts (see “Some Facts” entry below for more background).
 The fourth film in Schrader’s so-called “Night Worker Series” (with Taxi Driver, American Gigolo, and Light Sleeper), The Walker appeared in 2007 (five years after Schrader wrote it) under the U.S. indie distributor, THINKFilm, with Woody Harrelson, Kristin Scott Thomas, Dafoe, Lauren Bacall, Ned Beatty, Mary Beth Hurt, and Lily Tomlin.
 Another study of a fallen man, Adam Resurrected (2008) was an interesting case of Schrader serving as director of Noah Stollman’s script adaptation of Yoram Kaniuk’s Israeli novel, with Jeff Goldblum in arguably his finest screen performance, alongside Dafoe and Derek Jacobi.

 Paul Schrader again directed another writer’s drama (in this case, Bret Easton Ellis) with the ultra-low-budget erotic drama starring Lindsay Lohan, The Canyons (2013), a film rather publicly rejected by both the Sundance and SXSW festivals but embraced by the Venice and New York Film Festivals.
 Schrader (along with star Nicolas Cage) disowned his written-directed thriller, Dying of the Light (2014) after it was re-edited by distributor Lionsgate, leading to a wave of negative reviews.
 Schrader (as director only) turned up the volume on down-and-dirty with the manic crime film, Dog Eat Dog (2016), starring two of his favorite actors, Dafoe and Cage, and closing Cannes’ Directors Fortnight.

 Recently, Paul Schrader has achieved some of the highest acclaim of his career with a string of intense and precisely realized dramas, starting with his Oscar-nominated script for First Reformed (2017), one of Schrader’s most immersive religious films, starring Ethan Hawke and Amanda Seyfried.
-Four years later, Schrader was again writer-director with possibly one of his finest films, the gambling drama The Card Counter (2021), starring Oscar Isaac, Tiffany Haddish, Tye Sheridan, and Willem Dafoe, once again premiering at the Venice film festival and earning some of the best reviews of Schrader’s career.
+Four years later, Schrader was again writer-director with possibly one of his finest films, the gambling drama The Card Counter (2021), starring Oscar Isaac, Tiffany Haddish, Tye Sheridan, and Willem Dafoe, once again premiering at the Venice Film Festival and earning some of the best reviews of Schrader’s career.

 Venice was also the premiere platform for Paul Schrader’s written-directed crime drama, The Master Gardener (2022), starring Joel Edgerton and Sigourney Weaver.
-An oddity for Schrader in 2022 was the delayed and barely noticed release (via Paramount and Saban Films) of There Are No Saints, a gritty crime drama set in Mexico which Schrader originally intended to direct from his 2010 script titled The Jesuit, but which was subsequently directed by Alfonso Pineda Ulloa, starring Paz Vega, Ron Perlman, and Tim Roth.
+An oddity for Schrader in 2022 was the delayed and barely noticed release (via Paramount and Saban Films) of There Are No Saints, a gritty crime drama set in Mexico which Schrader originally intended to direct from his 2010 script titled The Jesuit, but which was subsequently produced by Alfonso Pineda Ulloa, starring Paz Vega, Ron Perlman, and Tim Roth.
 Schrader’s next project appears to be Nine Man from Now (date to be announced), reportedly a remake of Budd Boetticher’s 1956 Western, 7 Men from Now.

 Photos